Vector Quantized Latent Concepts: A Scalable Alternative to Clustering-Based Concept Discovery: Sensitivity Analysis: Codebook Size

 \section{Sensitivity Analysis: Codebook Size}

 We have a sensitivity analysis of the codebook size on the AG News dataset using the RoBERTa model.
-Table~\ref{app:tab:codebook_size} shows that the codebook size of 400 achieves the best performance.
-Also, 400 is matched with the number of clusters used in the evaluation experiments of the \gls{lacoat} baseline~\cite{yu-etal-2024-latent}.
+Table~\ref{tab:codesize_ablation} shows that the codebook size of 400 achieves the best performance.
+In addition, 400 corresponds to the number of clusters used in the evaluation experiments of the \gls{lacoat} baseline~\citep{yu-etal-2024-latent}.